Andabe-Net/Neural-Networks-Foundations-and-Applications/README.md

 # Neural-Networks-Foundations-and-Applications
- Foundational concepts behind neural networks to building neural networks step and step, with applications This are my solutions to the Deeplearning.ai assignments
+ Foundational concepts behind neural networks to building neural networks step and step, with applications These are my solutions to the Deeplearning.ai assignments